Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 The JLab accelerator, operating at 22 GeV with a high level of polarized luminosity, offers a unique opportunity to conduct precise determination of the nucleon spin structure functions.
 Specifically, this machine is well-suited to investigate the deep valence quark (high-$x$) region and to explore the polarized sea in the middle-$x$ region.
 Additionally, the data obtained from these experiments will be crucial for achieving a more accurate determination of the strong coupling constant.

 \underline{\emph{Polarized PDFs from JLab at 22 GeV}}.
 Inclusive structure functions of polarized nucleons have been relatively well measured across a broad of DIS kinematic ranges.
 Particularly in the valence region, where $x > 0.5$, data from JLab at 6 GeV, and 12 GeV, have yielded and will continue to provide unparalleled insights into the nucleon's quark helicity and flavor structure.
 By increasing the beam energy to 22 GeV, we can eliminate the remaining gap in determining the asymptotic valence quark structure at the highest achievable $x$, effectively cutting in half the unexplored region $x = 0.8 ...
 1$ inaccessible at JLab at 11 GeV (see Fig.~\ref{A1n}).
-Latest predictions indicate a significant shift in the spin carried by $d$-quarks from negative values below $x = 0.8$ to full polarization of $+1$ at $x = 1$~\cite{AdSCFT}.
-The fundamental $d/u$ quark PDFs ratio could also be further refined in the limit $x \rightarrow 1$ beyond the current 11 GeV data.
+Some of the latest predictions indicate a significant shift in the spin carried by $d$-quarks from negative values below $x = 0.8$ to full polarization of $+1$ at $x = 1$~\cite{AdSCFT}.
 A higher beam energy would enable access to significantly higher momentum transfer $Q^2$ and final state mass $W$, thereby reducing model uncertainties stemming from resonance contributions, higher twist, and target mass effects.
 A pleasant side effect of a higher beam energy is an increase in count rates for the same kinematics, enhancing statistical precision.
 Beyond the extreme $x \rightarrow 1$ limit, an extended $Q^2$ range could offer opportunities to examine the $Q^2$ evolution of PDFs, as well as production of hadrons with high transverse momentum in the moderate $x$ region ($x = 0.1...0.6$), thereby indirectly revealing the largely enigmatic ``valence gluon PDFs'' in this region.
 By juxtaposing different beam energies at the same $x$ and $Q^2$, subleading structure functions such as $R$, $g_2$, and $A_2$ can be obtained, offering insights into quark-gluon correlations within the nucleon.
-Accessing a higher final state invariant mass considerably widens the interpretable range for flavor tagging through semi-inclusive production of pions, kaons, and other mesons and baryons.
+Accessing a higher final-state invariant mass considerably widens the interpretable range for flavor tagging through semi-inclusive production of pions, kaons, and other mesons and baryons.
 This opens up possibilities for in-depth studies of sea quark PDFs in this intermediate to high-$x$ region, believed to be dominated by the nucleon meson cloud.